-- 1. Before each use: - check the lights; - · check the air pressure in each tire; - make sure the bolts on each wheel are tightened properly; - make sure there is sufficient grease on the ball bearing. - Maintenance required every 3200 Km (2000 Miles), after each heavy use and before seasonal storage and or non-use for a period of more than 30 days: - remove the wheels and ball bearings and check the seals behind the ball bearings; if everything is in perfect condition, re-grease and proceed with re-assembly of the ball bearings and wheels; - carry out a visual inspection of the leaf springs and the coupler and retighten all bolts in the suspension and coupler. - 3.
-Your trailer has been designed to carry the load stated on the label (see section 1.8 to 1.11); you should avoid transporting loads exceeding this capacity; overloading your boat could also damage the bottom of your boat. - Trailering on inadequate roads or paths could damage your trailer and boat.
+- 1. Before each use: - · check the navigation lights; - · check the air pressure in each tire; - make sure the bolts on each wheel are tightened properly; - · make sure there is sufficient grease on the ball bearing. - Maintenance required every 3200 km (2000 Miles), after each heavy use and before seasonal storage and or non-use for a period of more than 30 days: - Maintenance of ball bearings and seals behind the ball bearings should be performed by properly trained and qualified technicians; - carry out a visual inspection of the leaf springs and the coupler and retighten all bolts in the suspension and coupler. - Your trailer has been designed to carry the load stated on the label (see section 1.8 to 1.11); you should avoid transporting loads exceeding this capacity; overloading your boat could also damage the bottom of your boat. - Trailering on inadequate roads or paths could damage your trailer and boat.

-We hope that you never have to use neither your boat nor trailer warranty card; however, if you do develop a problem with your boat or trailer, please contact your selling dealer.
+We hope that you never have to use neither your boat nor trailer registration card; however, if you do develop a problem with your boat or trailer, please contact your selling dealer.